welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 ### 3.2) Configure VS Code Automatically (Option 2)

-**Be aware that this may not work** if you environment has some settings already
+**Be aware that this may not work** if your environment has some settings already

 ```bash
 $> ./setup-vscode.sh